floresjmjr/nutriApp/README.md

 # Nutrition App

 ## Background
 This application allows a user to search for food items using two USDA databases and see their nutritional breakdown depending on the selected serving size.
-The quantity of the food item can be add to the food log and the totals calculated.
-You can also find foods based on a specific nutrient.
+The quantity of the food item can be added to the food log and the totals calculated.
+You can also find foods based on a specific nutrient and see a total nutritional breakdown of the foods in the food log.

 ## Technologies Used
 ### Front-End